 And they can provide valuable feedback to you on everything from restaurant layout to new menu items.

-Hosts and hostesses may have a steady stream of parties to seat or it may be sporadic.
+Hosts may have a steady stream of parties to seat or it may be sporadic.
 They could see no one come through the door for an hour and suddenly get a rush of people as a local concert or sports event gets out.

 They answer phones to take reservations and field questions, and they must learn how to distribute diners evenly among servers’ tables.